 I am committed to ensuring that all children, whatever their individual needs, access a broad and enriched curriculum which allows them to flourish and reach their full potential academically, socially and emotionally.

-A Chartered Management Accountant who qualified in 2007, I’ve spent 15 years working at all levels of financial processing, reporting and management.
-I’m now commercial manager for City and Guilds, helping them as a registered charity make money to make a difference.
+I am a Chartered Management Accountant who qualified in 2007, and have spent over 15 years working at all levels of financial processing, reporting and management.
+I am now the commercial manager for City and Guilds, helping them as a registered charity make money to make a difference.